Plant blindness

-Plant blindness is an informally-proposed form of cognitive bias, which in its broadest meaning, is a human tendency to ignore plant species.
-This includes such phenomena as not noticing plants in the surrounding environment, not recognizing the importance of plant life to the whole biosphere and to human affairs, a philosophical view of plants as an inferior form of life to animals and/or the inability to appreciate the unique features or aesthetics of plants.
-Related terms include plant‐neglect, zoo-centrism, and zoo‐chauvinism.
+Plant blindness or plant awareness disparity (PAD) is a proposed form of cognitive bias which, in its broadest meaning, is a human tendency to ignore plant species.
+This includes such phenomena as not noticing plants in the surrounding environment, not recognizing the importance of plant life to the whole biosphere and to human affairs, a philosophical view of plants as an inferior form of life to animals, and the inability to appreciate the unique features or aesthetics of plants.
+Related terms include plant‐neglect, zoo-centrism, zoo‐chauvinism, or a lack of plant literacy.

-The term was coined by the botanists and biology educators J. H. Wandersee and E. E. Schussler in their 1999 publication 'Preventing Plant Blindness'.
-Scientists have suggested that the reason some people don't notice plants is because plants are stationary and similarly coloured, although other research has suggested that plant blindness is affected by cultural practices.
-A US study looked at how plants and animals are perceived using "attentional blink" (the ability to notice one of two rapidly presented images).
+The term plant blindness was coined by the botanists educators J. H. Wandersee and E. E. Schussler in their 1999 publication 'Preventing Plant Blindness'.
+Scientists have suggested that the reason some people do not notice plants is because plants are stationary and similarly coloured, although other research has suggested that plant blindness is affected by cultural practices.
+A 2014 study in the United States looked at how plants and animals are perceived using "attentional blink" (the ability to notice one of two rapidly presented images).
 The study showed that participants were more accurate in detecting animals in images, rather than plants.
 The researchers also suggested possible strategies for characterizing and overcoming zoo-centrism.

 According to the BBC journalist Christine Ro, plant blindness is potentially linked to nature deficit disorder, which she construes is causing what she claims is reduced funding and fewer classes for botany.

 Causes

-Two main avenues through which Plant Blindness has arisen have been suggested: human nature, and culture.
+Two main avenues through which plant blindness has arisen have been suggested: human nature, and culture.

 Human nature

 The first, human nature, encompasses the idea that human brain chemistry and visual processing systems are inherently biased to ignore plants in the environment.
 Studies have shown that human visual systems can not effectively process all the information that is seen.
 Thus, research suggests that priority is given to variable colors, movement, and familiar objects in order to most effectively detect threats and potential food sources.
-As plants do not often fit this criteria, many scientists think the human brain tends not to fully process their visual presence.
+As plants do not often fit this criterion, many scientists think the human brain tends not to fully process their visual presence.
 Additionally, primates have been shown to have a preference for organisms that behave similarly to their own species.
 As plants behave very differently than humans, this also suggests that there is an intrinsic component to plant blindness.